Lalela Mswane: Miss Supranational 2022

-On 15 February 2022, the Miss SA Organization announced that Mswane was appointed to represent South Africa at the 13th edition of Miss Supranational few months after competing at Miss Universe.
-The announcement received both positive and negative criticisms online.

-During the pageant's preliminary activities, she became a part of the Top 10 at Supra Fan Vote, Top 22 at Supra Influencer, and Top 11 at Supra Model of the Year.
-At the pageant, she passed all rounds of competition, eventually landing her at Top 5 with Venezuela, Thailand, Indonesia, and Vietnam.
-At the end of the competition, she was eventually crowned as Miss Supranational 2022, becoming the first black woman and South African to win the title.
+On 15 February 2022, the Miss SA Organization announced that Mswane would represent South Africa at the 13th edition of Miss Supranational.
+During the pageant's preliminary activities, Mswane reached the top 10 at Supra Fan Vote, top 22 at Supra Influencer, and top 11 at Supra Model of the Year.
+At the pageant, she won the competition, becoming the first black woman and South African to win the title.
 Her victory also marked a back-to-back win for Africa.

-In her capacity as Miss Supranational, she travelled to Poland, Dominican Republic, Vietnam, Dubai, Curacao and South Africa.